Carson Kelly Player Props: Diamondbacks vs. Braves

 Carson Kelly At The Plate

-- Kelly has picked up a hit in six of 16 games this season, with multiple hits three times.
+- Kelly has picked up a hit in 41.2% of his 17 games this season, with more than one hit in 17.6% of them.

+- He has homered in one of 17 games, and in 1.8% of his plate appearances.

+- In four games this season, Kelly has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.